microsoft/FluidFramework/BREAKING.md

  ### IContainerRuntime.createRootDataStore is deprecated
  See [#9660](https://github.com/microsoft/FluidFramework/issues/9660).
 The API is vulnerable to name conflicts, which lead to invalid documents.
 As a replacement, create a regular datastore using the `IContainerRuntimeBase.createDataStore` function, then alias the datastore by using the `IDataStore.trySetAlias` function and specify a string value to serve as the alias to which the datastore needs to be bound.
 If successful, "Success" will be returned, and a call to `getRootDataStore` with the alias as parameter will return the same datastore.

-### Remove `IContainerRuntimeBase.setFlushMode`
-The `setFlushMode` has been removed from `IContainerRuntimeBase`.
-Please remove all usage of this method as FlushMode is now an immutable property for the container runtime, optionally provided at creation time via the `IContainerRuntimeOptions` interface.
-See [#9480](https://github.com/microsoft/FluidFramework/issues/9480#issuecomment-1084790977).

 # 1.0.0